phetdam/sabr-model/README.md

 * __cevf.R:__ Contains functions for calibrating the CEV forward model to market implied volatility data by least squares fitting of the market smiles.
 Contains a fitting function, objective function for the fitting function, implied volatility approximation for the CEV forward model, and a function to plot the model's fit on a smile.

 * __ivol_util.R:__ Contains implied volatility related utility functions, as well as data on ATM forward levels times to expiration, and discount curve.
 Contains a discounting function, unused function for extracting Black volatilities, a function to plot an implied vol surface, functions to return Black call/put prices, and a useful strike sampling function.
-The file's end also contains several blocks of commented-out code that I commonly used and ended up recording so I wouldn't forget them.
+The end of the file contains several blocks of commonly used, commented-out code that I recorded as reference.

 * __sabr.R:__ Contains functions for calibrating the SABR model to market implied volatility data by least squares fitting.
 Contains the same functions as in cevf.R but modified for SABR.